sodadata/soda-debug/README.md

 > kubectl run soda-debug -it --image=sodadata/soda-debug -n soda-agent -- bash
 ```

+Please note, when running on EKS Fargate:
+- add this flag to the above command: `-l eks.amazonaws.com/fargate-profile=soda-agent-profile`
+- it could take a few minutes before the pod get scheduled and created, so if you see an error like "error: timed out waiting for the condition", it could just mean it takes a few more minutes for the pod to become available.
+- since the first command timed out, once the pod is running you will have to run `kubectl exec -it pod/soda-debug -n soda-agent -- bash` to get a shell

 Now you can run commands like:

 *Ping an address and see if it resolves*